 What is a typical concert like?

 Each house concert setup is unique.
-Some include a potluck before or after the concert, while others simply offer tea or coffee.
+Some include a potluck dinner before or after the concert, while others simply offer tea or coffee, and others offer a potluck dessert during the break.
 The choice of whether to have any food involved is entirely up to the hosts.

-Typically the artists play either a one-hour set or two shorter ones (e.g. 40 minutes) with a break in between for refreshments, conversation, CD sales and signing, etc. There’s typically time after the show for more socializing.
+Typically the artists play either one longer set or two shorter ones with a break in between for refreshments, conversation, CD sales and signing, etc. There’s typically time after the show for more socializing.

 House concerts are considered private parties.
 Invite your friends and neighbors and enjoy an evening together.
-Your guests contribute a “requested donation” amount (typically $15) that goes to the artists.
+Your guests contribute a “requested donation” amount (typically $10 – $15).

 What’s In It For The Hosts?